Troubleshooting

 "Rate limit exceeded"

 Solution: Wait a moment and retry.
-For production, implement backoff.
+This applies only to authentication endpoints.

 "Script execution timeout"